 After listened to Jeshua his teachings very carefully the talmidim James had a good idea from where evil might come and warned his pupils for that source.

 All people have the problem to sit with their own pride and lusts, their own aspirations often bringing them on wrong ideas.
 It was no different for the followers of rabbi Jeshua (Christ Jesus).
-In their community the apostle James could also notice their disagreements and covert intrigues, fights and quarrels.
+In their community the talmidim James the younger one could also notice their disagreements and covert intrigues, fights and quarrels.
 It might have come to internal battles and coveting.
 The apostles even talks about ‘kill’ probably referring to killing with words rather than literal murder, but the whole picture is familiar to anyone who knows the modern church.
 James writes of those difficulties in the first century church just as they are in God’s eyes.
 He traces the origin of these conflicts, not to his readers’ love of God, but to their desires, the evil impulse that he spoke about in 1:14-15.

 We must know that every man is tempted, when he is drawn away of his own lust, and enticed.
 Then when lust has conceived, it brings forth that what makes him to do something against the Wish of God, which is an act of adversary or sin: and sin, when it is finished, brings forth mavet (death with decay or deterioration – rot, breakdown, disintegration – until one becomes dust again), we saw by the first human beings their false act in Gan Eden.